 This stylistic purpose is highlighted by the construction that it occurs in.
 'Of the many fearsome beasts and monsters that roam our land' is placed right at the start of the sentence.
 It is not simply a phrase containing a restrictive relative clause; it is a sentence opening that provides a dramatic backdrop to the description of the Basilisk.
 See the difference between what Rowling writes and a more straightforward version:

 |None||of the many fearsome beasts and monsters that roam our land||is more curious or deadly than the Basilisk|

 |Of the many fearsome beasts and monsters that roam our land||there is none||more curious or deadly than the Basilisk|

-In fact, this sentence must be seen in a wider context than that of the relative clause.
-What Rowling resorts to here is a ready-made literary device that follows the formula: 'Of the many x that...., perhaps the most y is the ...'
+What Rowling resorts to here is a ready-made literary device that follows the formula: 'Of the many x that...., the most y is the ...'
 The restrictive relative clause forms just one part of this pattern.
 The effect is as we have seen here, setting a grand background for what follows.

-Another example of this literary device is this sentence, found in the 19th-century book The Young Mechanic (quoted here):
+Another example is this sentence, found in the 19th-century book The Young Mechanic (quoted here):

 Of all people in the world who must not be neglected are, first and foremost, "Our Boys" and, of all boys, mechanical boys deserve a very high place in our estimation.

-While the grammatical details are slightly different, the basic structure -- 'Of all the xxx + relative clause' -- is the same.
+While the grammatical details are slightly different, these sentences share a similar structure — 'Of all the xxx + relative clause'.